 2.463 Solventless Paint or Varnish ― A term used strictly to describe an organic coating material containing no thinner, but which is extended in practice to cover a material containing a small proportion of thinner.

 2.464 Space-Network High Polymer ― When there are two or more reactive functional groups in the monomer or mer building block, the growth of the polymer in three dimensions is possible during the course of the polymerization.
 Such a process gives rise to a space-network high polymer.
 A good illustration is the reaction between glycerol and phthalic anhydride, which yields a three-dimensional network polymer.
-Other examples are thermosetting resin, such as the phenol formaldehyde and the urea-formaldehyde ( see also polymer ).
+Other examples are thermosetting resin, such as the phenol formaldehyde and the urea-formaldehyde ( see ‘polymer’).

 2.465 Spinning ― A method of coating, which distributes the paint over a flat surface by centrifugal action.